emw7/flexms/extra/doc/Logging/README.md

 not been successfully implemented (it seems that the attribute is completely ignored) and is based on a heuristic, so the first solution is preferred.

-## Setups for different logging subsystems
+# Setups for different logging subsystems

 Here is briefly described how to bind some SLF4J providers.
 More information is available at [Linking with a logging framework at deployment time ](https://www.slf4j.org/manual.html#swapping).

-### reload4j
+## reload4j

 Description of [reload4j](https://reload4j.qos.ch/).

 Example available in [extra/examples/reload4j](../../../platform-log/extra/examples/reload4j).

-### log4j2
+## log4j2

 Example available in [extra/examples/log4j2](../../../platform-log/extra/examples/log4j2).

-### logback
+## logback

 Description of [logback](https://logback.qos.ch/).

 Example available in [extra/examples/logback](../../../platform-log/extra/examples/logback).

-### log4j
+## log4j

 No configuration and no example are provided as SL4J redirects to [reload4j](#reload4j) ([excerpt from SLF4J documentation, slf4j-log4j12-2.0.16.jar section](https://www.slf4j.org/manual.html#swapping)):
 > Binding/provider for log4j version 1.2, a widely used logging framework.
 Given that log4j 1.x has been declared EOL in 2015 and again in 2022, as of SLF4J 1.7.35, the slf4j-log4j module automatically redirects to the slf4j-reload4j module at build time.
 Assuming you wish to continue to use the log4j 1.x framework, we strongly encourage you to use slf4j-reload4j instead.

-## Architecture and design
+# Architecture and design

-The architecture and design of event logger is very simple.
+The architecture and design of event logger is basic.
 In practice, it is a wrapper for classic log systems.
-In fact each event is created starting from a SLF4J logger and then delegates to it the printing of the log.
+In fact, each event is created starting from a SLF4J logger and then delegates to it the printing of the log.
 Example:
 > in `notice(log, ...)` statement the `log` argument must be something like this: